Student-centric advice and objective recommendations

 5. Attend a tuition-free medical school

 Surprisingly enough, there are tuition free medical programs all over the country.
 Some of these include New York University, Columbia University, Cornell University, and the Cleveland Clinic.
 These are all great options, but keep in mind that they are extremely competitive to earn.
 It is important to note that even if you apply, you may not qualify for a complete full-ride.
-They choose people depending on their financial need and academic merit.
+They choose people depending on their financial need and strong academic merit.
+Read our guide on how to attend medical school for free to learn more.

 Final thoughts for students